Is your door sticking, rubbing, jamming or wedging?

 There are many reasons why you may find it difficult to close a door:

 Not that we want to scare you but if your house is slowly sinking, the first thing you will notice is the doors become wedged against the frame or they won’t fully close.
 You’ll also see cracks in the internal plastering and also on the external walls.
-This is very rare so first check the more common reasons a door may get stuck or jam:
+This is very rare so first check the more common reasons a door may get stuck or jam.

 When a house is first built the timbers used in the construction are straight and rigid.
 The weight of the roof tiles, felting, plasterboards and all your possessions in the house causes some minor movement, this is a known issue and is called settling.
 Most new houses will experience at least some settling during the first two years after construction.
-If this has affected your property, you may find that some of the doors in your home now rub against the frame and are difficult to close.
+If this has affected your property, you may find that some of the doors in your home now rub against the frame or floor and are difficult to close.